 This function allows you to provide Wi-Fi access for guests without disclosing your main network.
 When you have guests in your house, apartment, or workplace, you can create a guest network for them.
-In addition, you can customize guest network options to ensure network security and privacy.
+In addition, you can customize the guest network according to your needs.